sebokpeter/YetAnotherLox/README.md

 The AstGenerator project is a simple C# source generator, that takes any additional .txt files passed to the compilation, and tries to create AST nodes from them.
 It is used to automatically generate repetitive code for statement and expression nodes.

+# Interpreter

+Lox.Interpreter: C# implementation of the tree-walk interpreter from the second chapter.

+# VM

+Lox.VM: C# implementation of the bytecode virtual machine from chapter three.
+It reuses some elements, such as Scanner and Parser.

 # Additional features

-There are some additional Lox features implemented in this interpreter.
+There are some additional Lox features implemented.

 ## Multiline comments